datasciencecampus/uk-parliament-stats/README.md

 `parlmentions.py` - file to run the pipeline <br> <br>
 `requirements.txt` - information about the package dependencies <br> <br>

+## Maintenance

+We are a small team and, while we aim to keep the package running, we have limited capacity for maintenance.
+If you come across any bugs or think of new features, consult the [contributing guidance](CONTRIBUTING.md) for how to best get involved.

 ## Acknowledgements

 Data used to build and test this project comes from Harvard Dataverse (https://dataverse.harvard.edu/file.xhtml?persistentId=doi:10.7910/DVN/L4OAKN/W2SVMF&version=1.0).
 Due to the reliance of `R` for RDS files, we have converted this file to a CSV file ourselves and hosted on a server.